vivekd16/agentic/README.md

 building a UI for your agents.
 "Agent contracts" for testing.
 - Automatic context management keeps your agent within context length limits.

+# Contributing

+We would love you to contribute!
+We especially welcome:

+- New tools
+- Example agents
+- New UI apps

+but obviously we appreciate bug reports, bug fixes, etc...
+We encourage **tests** with all contributions, but especially if you want to modify the core framework please submit tests in the PR.